-The study was carried out with the support of the RFBR (the research project 19-35-90090).
-The authors are grateful to Tatiana Vinogradova and David Post for the discussion of the study results and English language reviewing.
+The study was carried out with the support of the RFBR (research project 19-35-90090, research project 19-55-80028).
+The authors are grateful to Tatyana Vinogradova for the discussion of the study results.

-Keywords: remote high-altitude permafrost basin, hydrological model Hydrograph, short-term observations, parametrization, goltsy, climate change, Suntar River, streamflow, state variables
+Keywords: remote high-altitude permafrost basin, Hydrograph model, short-term observations, hydrological model parameterization, goltsy, climate change, Suntar River